International and Global Studies Thesis Guidelines and Deadlines

 Final thesis due to advisers by 3 p.m. on the Friday of the 11th week of classes in the second semester of the thesis.

 International and Global Studies has no grace period.
 Failure to submit the thesis on time will automatically result in no honors being awarded.
 The thesis advisers have the discretion to award a grade penalty of their choosing for late theses.

 Shortly after the submission of the thesis, an oral defense will be scheduled with the two readers.
 The purpose of the defense is twofold: to demonstrate verbal command of the thesis material and arguments and to clarify information or points in the thesis.
 Excellent performance on the defense cannot increase the thesis grade by more than one-third of a grade.
 Similarly, poor performance on the defense cannot reduce the thesis grade by more than one-third of a grade.
 Failure to appear for the defense may result in a failing grade for the thesis.

 Students who write their theses in a foreign language must also defend in that language.

-Any appeal of a thesis grade, or the award of honors, shall be made to the director of the international studies program, who will either make the final decision or request an evaluation by another colleague.
+Any appeal of a thesis grade, or the award of honors, shall be made to the director of the International and Global Studies program, who will either make the final decision or request an evaluation by another colleague.